Casualty series 28

 This series saw the departures of Tom Kent (Oliver Coleman), Sam Nicholls (Charlotte Salt), Jamie Collier (Daniel Anthony) and Adrian "Fletch" Fletcher (Alex Walkinshaw), and temporary departures of Zoe Hanna (Sunetra Sarker) and Kathleen "Dixie Dixon (Jane Hazlegrove).
 This series also welcomed Lily Chao (Crystal Yu), Rita Freeman (Chloe Howman), Ethan Hardy (George Rainsford), Caleb Knight (Richard Winsor) and Ben "Lofty" Chiltern (Lee Mead); as well as the returns of Holby City character, Connie Beauchamp (Amanda Mealing), and paramedics Iain Dean (Michael Stevenson) and Tamzin Bayle (Gemma Atkinson).

 Production

 Nikki Wilson served as Series Producer until episode 18, the final episode of 2013.
 Erika Hossington serves as the Series Producer from episode 19, the first episode of 2014.
 Oliver Kent is the Executive Producer for the series.

+Episode 43 "Falling - Part 2" depicts a train crash and derailment causing Fletch to sacrifice everything to save Tess.
+Scenes were shot at the Great Central Railway at Swithland sidings over several nights in February 2014.

+Alex Walkinshaw, who plays Fletch commented in a behind the scenes video "It's a massive set up.
+I walked onto set and I was really quite impressed."
+Director Jonathan Phillips added "finding the location was a tough ask given what we are actually shooting."
+Modern carriages were hired in and placed on their sides across the tracks to appear as if they had derailed to enable filming to take place.

 The theme tune that has been in place since 2001 (apart from a brief theme tune change during 2006-07) is used until episode 18.
 Episode 19 features a new version of the theme tune more akin to the original 1986 theme.
 The lead into the end music is also more akin to the original.
 The titles remained the same until episode 23 when a new version of the opening titles were introduced in episode 24, replacing the opening titles that were used since January 2012.